We are open and COVID-19 SECURE. Click here to find out more

 Check the small print and level of cover carefully.

-A lifelong policy will pay towards long-term conditions for the whole of the cat’s life.
 Some policies, often called annual policies, only pay for the first 12 months of treatment towards a condition.
 This is handy for problems that are solved quickly, like a broken leg.
 But please be aware that if your cat develops a condition that requires ongoing medication (like arthritis, diabetes or skin allergies), they will cover the first 12 months of treatment.
 After 12 months they will refuse further payments towards the condition, regardless of whether you claimed your money back or not.

 Policyholders must pay a certain amount toward each claim.
 This is called the excess and will vary between policies.